Indexing Techniques for Graph Reachability Queries

 \subsubsection{\textbf{The design of the AP() function}}

 Two approximate functions have been proposed.
-The first one is based on the $k$-min-wise independent permutation (IP index \cite{10.14778/2732977.2732992,10.1007/s00778-017-0468-3}).
-The approximate function computes and records in $out(v)$ and $in(v)$ the $k$ smallest numbers obtained by a permutation of vertices.
+The first one is based on the min-wise independent permutation (IP index \cite{10.14778/2732977.2732992,10.1007/s00778-017-0468-3}).

+The approximate function computes and records in $out(v)$ and $in(v)$ a fixed number of smallest integers obtained by a permutation of vertices.
 The second is based on Bloom filter (BFL index \cite{7750623}).
 The approximate function computes and records in $out(v)$ and $in(v)$ the hash codes of vertices.
-Consequently, both indexes are partial indexes, and the query processing will not have false negatives but may have false positives as the indexes are designed based on the condition discussed previously.
+Consequently, both indexes are partial indexes, and the query processing will not have false negatives but may have false positives.
+This is because the indexes are designed based on the condition discussed previously.
 Thus, if the index lookup returns \textit{True}, graph traversal is necessary.
 In this case, the guided DFS designed for GRAIL can also be applied, \textit{i.e.}, pruning the search space by leveraging the fact that index lookups do not provide false negatives.

 We use a toy example to illustrate BFL.
-We compute a hash code for each vertex in the DAG in Fig. \ref{fig:DAG-of-the-plain-graph}, and the resulting DAG and the corresponding BFL index are shown in Fig. \ref{fig:example-BFL}, where $ AP(out(v))$ and $ AP(in(v))$ record the hash codes of vertices, instead of vertex identifiers.
+We compute a hash code for each vertex in the DAG in Fig. \ref{fig:DAG-of-the-plain-graph}, and the resulting DAG and the corresponding BFL index are shown in Fig. \ref{fig:example-BFL}. $ AP(out(v))$ and $ AP(in(v))$ record the hash codes of vertices, instead of vertex identifiers.
 Consider the query $Q_r(B,C)$.
 Since $out(C)\nsubseteq out(B)$, we can determine that $C$ is not reachable from $B$.
 For the query $Q_r(D,M)$, index scan shows $out(M)\subseteq out(D)$ and $in(D)\subseteq in(M)$.
 Therefore, the query result cannot be determined by using only index lookups as there might be false positives.
 In this case, the guided DFS from $D$ needs to be performed.
-The DFS can be accelerated by leveraging the partial index to prune search space, \textit{i.e.}, none of the outgoing neighbours of $D$ can reach $M$, thus the query result $False$ can be immediately returned.
+The DFS can be accelerated by leveraging the partial index to prune search space, \textit{i.e.}, none of the outgoing neighbors of $D$ can reach $M$, thus the query result $False$ can be immediately returned.